froala/react-froala-wysiwyg/README.md

 />
 ```

+## Usage with create-react-app
+In order to use froala editor with create-react-app, you need to include below lines in your code:
+import $ from 'jquery';
+window.$ = $;

 ## License

 The `react-froala-wyswiyg` project is under MIT license.
 However, in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.